 F. Pollution Remediation Payable - The University has recognized a pollution remediation liability for underground tank removal at the Lily Building.
 The amount of the estimated liability is \$15,000.00.
 The University has also recognized a pollution remediation liability for underground tank removal at the Lyons Science Building.
-The amount of estimated liability is \$15,000.00.
+The amount of the estimated liability is \$15,000.00.
 Additionally, the University has recognized a liability for asbestos abatement at the Lyons Science Building.
-The amount of the estimated liability is \$250,000.00.
-The estimate was calculated using the estimated costs of removal.
-This liability is subject to potential changes due to potential increases in the cost of work to be performed.
+The amount of the liability is \$180,290.00 at June 30, 2020.
+The liability was calculated based upon the pay application for the Lyons Science Building.